bk1285/rpi_wordclock/doc/doc_software_setup.rst

 Note: Each plugin of the wordclock project has its own section in the config-file (create it, if needed, but not existant)

-.. note:: If your wordclock has a stancil layout or display resolution, which is not supported yet, you might need to adopt the software by providing your own `wiring`-class (to the file wordclock_tools/wiring.py)
+.. note:: If your wordclock has a stencil layout or display resolution, which is not supported yet, you might need to adopt the software by providing your own `wiring`-class (to the file wordclock_tools/wiring.py)